 Most regattas are all-day events.
 Even though the rowers may not be on the water for more than a half hour, they have to prepare the boats and load them on the trailers, unload them at the race site and set them up, and then stow them back at the Boathouse at the end of the day.
 In Spring - All rowers are REQUIRED to travel as a team to and from out-of-town regattas.
 In Fall - Rowers make their own way to regattas.
 Coaches will tell rowers where and when to meet.

+Please join Alexandria Crew Boosters and volunteer with other parents.
 Unlike most other public school rowing programs, Alexandria does not require a hefty participation fee for each rower.
 But it takes money, and lots of people, to support a top-notch rowing program like ours.
 That where Crew Boosters comes in.